Fully Bayes factors with a generalized g-prior: Introduction

-where $H(g)= (2g)^{-1}(g+1)\log(g+1)$, a special case of the key relation in \cite{George-Foster-2000}.
-As they point out, for particular values of $g$, when $\sigma^2$ is known, the Bayesian strategy of choosing $\mathcal{M}_\gamma$ to maximize \eqref{marginal-known-1} corresponds to common fixed penalty selection criteria.
-For example, setting $H(g)=2$, $\log n$ or $2\log p$ (independently of $\bm{y}$) would correspond to AIC \citep{Akaike-1974}, BIC \citep{Schwarz-1978}, or RIC \citep{Foster-George-1994}, respectively.
-For a discussion of recommendations in the literature for choosing a fixed $g$ depending on $p$ and/or $n$, see Section 2.4 of \cite{Liang-etal-2008}.
+where $H(g)= (2g)^{-1}(g+1)\log(g+1)$, a special case of the key relation in \citet{George-Foster-2000}.
+As they point out, for particular values of~$g$, when~$\sigma^2$ is known, the Bayesian strategy of choosing $\mathcal{M}_\gamma$ to maximize (\ref{marginal-known-1}) corresponds to common fixed penalty selection criteria.
+For example, setting $H(g)=2$, $\log n$ or $2\log p$ (independently of $\bbm{y}$) would correspond to AIC [\citet{Akaike-1974}], BIC [\citet {Schwarz-1978}] or RIC [\citet{Foster-George-1994}], BIC, or RIC, respectively.
+For a discussion of recommendations in the literature for choosing a fixed $g$ depending on $p$ and/or $n$, see Section~2.4 of \citet{Liang-etal-2008}.

 Although the correspondences to fixed penalty criteria are interesting, as a practical matter, it is necessary to deal with the uncertainty about $g$ and $\sigma^2$ to obtain useful criteria.
-For this purpose, \cite{George-Foster-2000} proposed selecting the model maximizing $m_\gamma(\bm{y}|g,\sigma^2)$ based on an empirical Bayes estimate of $g$ and the standard unbiased estimate of $\sigma^2$.
-More recently, \cite{Cui-George-2008} proposed margining out $g$ with respect to a prior, and \cite{Liang-etal-2008} proposed margining out $g$ and $\sigma^2$ with respect to priors.
+For this purpose, \citet{George-Foster-2000} proposed selecting the model maximizing $m_\gamma(\bbm{y}|g,\sigma^2)$ based on an empirical Bayes estimate of $g$ and the standard unbiased estimate of $\sigma^2$.
+More recently, \citet{Cui-George-2008} proposed margining out $g$ with respect to a prior, and \citet{Liang-etal-2008} proposed margining out $g$ and $\sigma^2$ with respect to priors.
+It should be noted that the first paper to effectively use a prior integrating out~$g$ was \citet{Zellner-Siow-1980}; they stated things in terms of multivariate Cauchy densities, which can always be expressed as a $g$-mixture of $g$-priors.
 All of these strategies lead to criteria that can be seen as adapting to the fixed penalty criterion which would be most suitable for the data at hand.
-In this paper, we shall similarly follow a fully Bayes approach, but with a generalization of the $g$-prior \eqref{g-prior} and an extension of the considered class of priors on $g$.
+In this paper, we shall similarly follow a fully Bayes approach, but with a~generalization of the $g$-prior (\ref{g-prior}) and an extension of the considered class of priors on $g$.

-After describing our prior forms in Section \ref{sec:priors} and then calculating the marginals and Bayes factors in Section \ref{sec:marginal+BF}, we ultimately obtain our proposed $g$-prior Bayes Factor ($g$BF), which is of the form (omitting the $\gamma$ subscripts for clarity)
+After describing our prior forms in Section \ref{secpriors} and then calculating the marginals and Bayes factors in Section \ref {secmarginal+BF}, we ultimately obtain our proposed $g$-prior Bayes factor ($g$BF), which is of the form (omitting the $\gamma$ subscripts for clarity)